 Meningitis is a swelling of the meninges (membranes) surrounding the brain and spinal cord.
 In the U.S., most cases of meningitis are caused by a viral infection.
-However, bacterial, fungal and parasitic infections can also cause the illness.
+However, bacterial, fungal, and parasitic infections can also cause illness.

 Meningitis Symptoms, Causes, and Prevention

 The earliest symptoms of meningitis are flu-like and generally appear within a week of exposure.
 In people over two years of age, they can include:

 - Stiff neck

 - Nausea or vomiting